 Expatriation or foreign residence allowance

 You may be entitled to an expatriation (16% of basic salary) or foreign residence allowance (4% of basic salary).
-This depends on whether/how long you have been living in Portugal before you join EMSA.
+This depends on your nationality and whether/how long you have been living in Portugal before you join EMSA.

 You could be entitled to receive one or more of the following monthly allowances: